 Put Your Budget to Work

 Once you figure out how much money you're spending and where you're in a better position, take the necessary steps to put your financial future front and center.

 Start by cutting spending on items you don't need.
 For example, do you need a $5 coffee every morning?
 Could you make do with a smaller, older car?
 Instead of an expensive vacation, would you be willing to try a stay-at-home vacation ("staycation")?

 These types of choices are very personal, so there's no right or wrong answer.
 But laying them out on the table can at least help you understand your priorities and some of the options you might not have realized you had for saving money.

 At the same time, you should always look for ways to make your debt less expensive while you're paying it off.
 Transferring your credit card balances to a card with a 0% APR or refinancing your student loans, for example, could reduce the amount you pay in interest charges and accelerate your debt payoff plans.

 To build wealth, you have to start somewhere.
 The ability to save money is essential, but the first step in saving is spending less than you earn.
-This point may seem obvious, but it's also frequently easier said than done.
+This point may seem obvious, but it's often more easily said than done.
 Fortunately, even if your budget doesn't allow much wiggle room, dozens of ways to save money are available.